 To avoid possibly being given a drink with Rohypnol, be aware of the color, texture, and taste of your drinks; don't accept pre-purchased, open drinks of any kind from strangers or casual acquaintances (unfortunately, this may harken back to mom and dad saying, "Don't accept candy from strangers").
 Rohypnol's misuse also makes it advisable not to leave drinks unattended, even in familiar surroundings.

 Although there is a myth that roofies cannot be detected in a person's urine, this is false.
 It is possible for people who suspect that they were drugged to be tested for the presence of Rohypnol and other drugs.
 These drugs can usually be detected in urine for about three days after ingestion, sometimes even a little longer.
 However, the sooner someone is tested, the better.
 Most rape crisis centers and hospitals will be able to run these tests.

 For more information on date rape drugs, such as Rohypnol and GHB, check out womenshealth.gov, or contact a rape crisis center.
-If you are at Columbia or Barnard, you can call the Rape Crisis/Anti-Violence Support Center.
 This may be a big drag, but until roofie is run out of town, prevention and education is the best way to protect yourself and others.
 So, spread the word.Alice!